 This provision includes our Nursery classes (Buds and Blossoms) and Reception classes (England and Scotland).
-Children learn basic skills through and blend of formal learning sessions and play activities which are carefully planned to include the prime and specific areas of learning.
+Children learn basic skills through a blend of formal learning sessions, continuous provision practice and play activities which are carefully planned to include the prime and specific areas of learning.

 PRIME AREAS Personal, Social and Emotional Development; Communication and Language; Physical Development.

 SPECIFIC AREAS Literacy; Maths; Understanding of the World; Expressive Art and Design.